python/cpython/.github/CONTRIBUTING.rst

 project.
 Details on how to properly submit a pull request are covered in `Lifecycle of a Pull Request <https://devguide.python.org/pullrequest/>`_.
-We utilize various bots and status checks to help with this, so do follow the comments they leaves and their "Details" links, respectively.
+We utilize various bots and status checks to help with this, so do follow the comments they leave and their "Details" links, respectively.
 The key points of our workflow that are not covered by a bot or status check are:

 - All discussions that are not directly related to the code in the pull request